-Warning: New England Bears Are Coming Out of Hibernation and Getting Into Your Bird Seed
+Warning: New England Bears Are Waking Up Hungry for Your Bird Feeders

 Editor's note: This article was written by a Townsquare Media Northern New England contributor and may contain the individual's views, opinions or personal experiences.